combinatoriallabs/21st_Century_Alchemy/README.md

-# SEMF_26_Demos
+# 21st Century Alchemy
-Bucket for demo scripts used in mini-course on neural networks at the SEMF interdisciplinary summer school, 2026.
+Location for slides and demo scripts used in a mini-course on neural networks.
+Prepared by Nick Cooper for presentation at the SEMF interdisciplinary summer school, 2026.

-## Requirements
+## Script Requirements
 You will need python (I used 3.12) and the following packages:
 - numpy
 - matplotlib